By-Laws

 Section 2: Nomination and Election Process

-• Elections: Held at February meeting; candidates must be present.
+• Elections: Held at February meeting

-• Open floor for discussion/endorsements/objections before voting.
+• Open floor for discussion, endorsements, objections before voting.

 • All positions must be elected, even if uncontested.